LitoMore/litomore.me/content/posts/2024-11-03-theming-your-site-done-right.md

 <!-- more -->

-Regarding the dark mode settings, our common undertand is that the website settings will take precedence over the system settings, that is, when the website selects `Dark` even if the sytem is in `Light`, the website will still be displayed in `Dark`.
+Regarding the dark mode settings, our common understand is that the website settings will take precedence over the system settings, that is, when the website selects `Dark` even if the sytem is in `Light`, the website will still be displayed in `Dark`.

 ### How do developers maintain color themes?